What is exObjects?

 Escher embroidered cushion cover.

-Escher-like embroidery in wool, created by Jean Boyle
+Weaving by Jean Boyle

 Intangibles arising from objects can re-establish a sense of possibility, of interaction, with people and places whose roles in our world have otherwise ended.